JHnlp/simple_test/README.md

 # simple_test
-this project is just for simple test
+this project is just for a simple test